-Each regular member of this Association in attendance at the annual meeting shall be entitled to vote on each subject properly submitted to a vote by the general membership.
-Each regular member of this Association shall be entitled to vote via an electronic ballot at a special meeting called for the general membership on each subject properly submitted to a vote by the general membership.
+Each member of this Association in attendance at the annual meeting shall be entitled to vote on each subject properly submitted to a vote by the general membership.

 Section 2: Elections

-Elections for the President, Vice President, and Secretary shall be every even year, starting in 2014, and each office will be for a two-year term.
+Elections for the President, Vice President, and Secretary shall be every even year and each office will be for a two-year term.
 The election will be held after the annual meeting of members and certified prior to the office becoming vacant.
-The Standing Committee on Nominations and Elections shall present at the annual meeting a slate of officers from among the regular members in good standing.
-Additional nominations of regular members in good standing may be made by any regular member at the meeting.
+The Standing Committee on Nominations and Elections shall present at the annual meeting a slate of officers from among the members in good standing.
+Additional nominations of members in good standing may be made by any member at the meeting.
 Each candidate shall be afforded an opportunity to address the members present.

 Section 1: President